Sherwood Mews - A Soggy Tale of Greed

 The block is now being affected by water penetration through the ground floor.
 The floors in all three houses have been replaced, but the water is coming in again.
 The floor is little higher than ground level, in the bottom of a valley.
 This may have something to do with the European Union's decision to ban doorsteps, as they allegedly discriminate against disabled people.
 Evidently, the floor is not properly waterproofed.

-The occupants of Number 3 demanded that the developer them up in a hotel while the problem was rectified.
-The family moved out in December 2012 and did not return until April 2013.
-Meanwhile extensive work was carried out to the interior by a property refurbishment company.
-The residents of Number 2 moved out in May 2013.
-The same contractor is now hammering inside their home.
+The occupants of Number 3 demanded that the developer put them up in a hotel while the problem was rectified.
+The family moved out in December 2012 while extensive work was carried out to the interior by a property refurbishment company and did not return until April 2013.
+They have now sold their hutch.
+The residents of Number 2 moved out for several weeks from May 2013 so that their ground floor could be completely replaced.
+The family living at Number 1 moved out at Christmas 2013 to allow their floor to be re-laid, and did not return until just before Easter 2014.

 Considering the footwear which is required indoors, and with the bicentenary of the Battle of Waterloo occurring in 2015, I propose that the property be renamed "Wellington Terrace".